mattconfusion/tdventure/notes.md

 The commands are strings defining which actions the player can take on the current scene.
 The "INVENTORY" and "USE" commands - which are string that can be changed - are reserved to the game system, as well as "SAVE GAME/LOAD GAME/EXIT GAME" service commands.
 See *Service commands* and *Game Commands* paragraphs.
 Inside each command, we have different scenarios.

+Two special flags are used in case the scene involves using passwords to prove a previous game has been finished:

+- require_password: an optional flag, pointing out that the scene requires the user to enter a password.
+- show_password: once executed the scene will show a password to the player.

 #### Scenarios in scenes
 Every command can act differently based on how *Flags* are set in the current game status.
 Each command must have a list of such flags and the game engine use them as in a switch case structure.